MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-deploy-basic-bot.md

 [!INCLUDE [ARM with existing resource group](../includes/deploy/snippet-ARM-existing-resource-group.md)]

 ### 5. Prepare your code for deployment

+The next few steps create a language-dependent deployment file, zip (compress) the project files, and upload them to Azure.
+For these steps, the bot's _project folder_ is the root folder for the bot.

+- For C# bots, it is the folder that has the .csproj file.
+- For JavaScript bots, it is the folder that has the app.js or index.js file.
+- For TypeScript bots, it is the folder that includes the _src_ folder (where the bot.ts and index.ts files are).
+- For Python bots, it is the folder that has the app.py file.

 #### **Retrieve or create necessary IIS/Kudu files**